 As part of the creative problem solving process – designers research to understand a problem space, apply their own subjective point of view or intuition and create provocations to make sense of incomplete information.

-Sensemaking is not about truth and getting it right.
-Instead, it is about continued refracting of an emerging story so that it becomes more comprehensive, incorporates more of the observed data, and is more resilient in the face of criticism. – Karl Weick
+In Organizing and the Process of Sensemaking, Karl Weick states, Sensemaking is not about truth and getting it right.
+Instead, it is about continued refracting of an emerging story so that it becomes more comprehensive, incorporates more of the observed data, and is more resilient in the face of criticism.

-In Theory of Interaction Design, we read 10 articles and discussed the relationship between creativity, knowledge, and strategy.
-The diagram is an overview of each author’s summary along with my own position.
+In Theory of Interaction Design, we read 10 articles and discussed the relationship between creativity, knowledge, perception and strategy.
+The diagram above is an overview of each author’s summary along with my own position.

-And what is your perception of it?
+Thoughts?
+Make sense?
+Your perception of it?
 Can we design for an individual’s perception?
-Stavros Mahlke, in Visual Aesthetics and the User Experience, thinks we can and should by integrating ‘non-instrumental qualities’ like aesthetic and symbolic aspects and emotional user reactions with traditional user experience interaction design.
+Stavros Mahlke, in Visual Aesthetics and the User Experience, thinks we can and should by integrating ‘non-instrumental qualites’ like aesthetic, symbolic aspects and emotional user reactions with traditional user experience interaction design.

-It is in our intent, activity and perception where solutions can be created and make sense.
+In summary, it is in our thinking and activity where solutions are created and make sense.